TsingZ0/ICE6405P-260-M01/docs/Lab2/DistributedTraining/README.md

 Full code of worker can be found  in `run_worker.py` and `worker_utils.py`

-## Test distributed training
+##  Preparing Dataset

+The goal of this section is to make datasets accessible via URL

 First, we split mnist dataset into 6 parts.
-A `dataset_dl` module is created :
+A `dataset_dl` module is organized as follows :

 ```text
 ./dataset_dl